-But great was at this time the furprize of all men, when Charles, baffled in every attempt against the Austrian dominions, embroiled with his own subjects, unsupplied with any treasure but what he extorted by the most invidious and most dangerous measures; as if the half of Europe, now his enemy, was not fufficient for the exercise of military prowess; wantonly attacked France, the War with other great kingdom in his neighbourhood, and engaged at once in war against France. those two powers, whose interest was hitherto esteemed so incompatible, that they could never, it was thought, agree either in the fame friendships or enmities.
-All authentic memoirs, both foreign and domestic, ascribe to Buckingham's councils this war with France, and represent him, as actuated by motives, which would appear incredible, were we not fufficiently acquainted with the extreme violence and temerity of his character.
-ATT was paid binn, a All bullness box
+But great was at this time the furprize of all men, when Charles, baffled in every attempt against the Austrian dominions, embroiled with his own subjects, unsupplied with any treasure but what he extorted by the most invidious and most dangerous measures; as if the half of Europe, now his enemy, was not sufficient for the exercise of military prowess; wantonly attacked the other great empire in his neighborhood, and engaged at once into war against those two

+Chap.
+I. 1627.
+War with France. powers, whose interest was hitherto esteemed so incompatible, that they could never, it was thought, agree either in the same friendships or enmities.
+I speak of the rupture with France, a measure, the most extraordinary, and accounted for from as extraordinary a cause.
+All authentic memoirs, both foreign and domestic, ascribe this war to Buckingham, and represent him, as actuated by motives, which would appear incredible, were we not sufficiently acquainted with the extreme violence and temerity of his character.

-The three great monarchies of Europe were at this time ruled by young princes, Philip, Louis, and Charles, who were nearly of the fame age, and who had refigned the government of themselves and of their kingdoms to their creatures and ministers, Olivarez, Richelieu, and Buckingham.
+The three great monarchies of Europe were at this time ruled by young princes, Philip, Louis, and Charles, who were nearly of the same age, and who had implicitely resigned the government of themselves and of their empires to their creatures and ministers, Olivarez, Richelieu, and Buckingham.
 The people, whom the moderate temper or narrow genius of their princes, would have allowed to remain for ever in tranquillity, were strongly agitated by the emulation and jealousy of the ministers.
-Above all, the towering spirit of Richelieu, incapable of rest, promised an active age, and gave indications of great revolutions throughout all Europe.
+Above all, the towering spirit of Richelieu, incapable of rest, promised an active age, and gave indications of great rest.